 During the first phase of Initial New Hire, trainees will receive 65 flight hours per bid period (pay will be pro-rated as applicable).
 Crewmember pay dates are the 7th and 22nd of each month.

 Home Study Packet

-Trainees will receive a home study packet at least 10 days before attending Flight Attendant Training and will be tested on the contents on the first day.
+Trainees will receive a home study packet at least 10 days before attending Initial New Hire Flight Attendant Training and will be tested on the contents on the first day.
 Failure to pass will result in dismissal from the training.

 Initial Operating Experience (IOE)

-IOE is the second phase of Initial New Hire Flight Attendant Training and will be scheduled to accommodate the operational staffing needs.
+IOE is the second phase of Initial New Hire Flight Attendant Training and will be scheduled to accommodate operational staffing needs.
 The length of time between the first phase and IOE will vary based on company need.
-IOE will last two – eight days depending on training qualifications needed.
+IOE will last 2-8 days depending on training qualifications needed.

-Domiciles will be assigned at the end of Initial New Hire Flight Attendant Training.
-Assignments will be based on operational need as well as company seniority.
-Those who prefer a different domicile than they are assigned may submit a transfer request.
+Domiciles will be assigned following the end of Initial New Hire Flight Attendant Training.
+Assignments will be based on operational need, as well as company seniority.
+Those who prefer a different domicile than they are assigned may submit a transfer request after they have completed IOE.
 Transfer times vary depending on the growth in the desired domicile.

 Seniority is determined by the flight attendant’s date of hire (the first day of training) and the last four digits of their Social Security number.